Mobile Menu

 Training and Stipend Requirements

-Our Impact in 2024
+Our Impact

 The average response time was 5 minutes and 47 seconds.
 The response time averaged 5 minutes and 34 seconds for calls requiring lights and sirens, while non-emergency calls had an average response time of 6 minutes and 23 seconds.